Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Maret 2026 13.04.31 UTC
+- WIB: Senin, 30 Maret 2026 14.57.36 UTC
-- WITA: Senin, 30 Maret 2026 14.04.31 UTC
+- WITA: Senin, 30 Maret 2026 15.57.36 UTC
-- WIT: Senin, 30 Maret 2026 15.04.31 UTC
+- WIT: Senin, 30 Maret 2026 16.57.36 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: friendship
+Kategori: motivational